dm-wyncode/the-nodejs-master-class-hw-001/README.rst

 Master NodeJS Class Homework Assignment #1
 ##########################################

-This repository contains my submission for the`the NodeJS Master Class_` homework assignment #1.
+This repository contains my submission for the `NodeJS Master Class`_ homework assignment #1.

 To run the server: